soxueren/atsd/integration/activemq/README.md

 ## Before You Begin

-Login into Axibase Collector via SSH and verify that ActiveMQ server can be reached on activemq_hostname, specified in Step 1.6 above.
+Login into Axibase Collector via SSH and verify that the ActiveMQ server can be reached on `activemq_hostname` (as specified in Step 1.6 above).
-If activemq_hostname cannot be resolved, add it to /etc/hosts manually.
+If the `activemq_hostname` cannot be resolved, add it to `/etc/hosts` manually.

 ## Step 3: Configure ActiveMQ JMX Job

 1. Login into Axibase Collector at https://collector_hostname:9443
-1. Click Jobs tab in the top menu.
+1. Click the Jobs tab in the top menu.
-1. Locate jmx-activemq job.
+1. Locate the `jmx-activemq` job.
-1. On the JMX Job page, enable its status by checking on Enabled check box.
+1. On the JMX Job page, enable its status by checking on the Enabled check box.
-1. Adjust cron expression if required.
+1. Adjust the cron expression if required.
 By default, the job will be executed every 10 seconds.
 For more information on cron expressions, see [Scheduling](http://axibase.com/products/axibase-time-series-database/writing-data/collector/set_schedule/).

 ![JMX_JOB](https://axibase.com/wp-content/uploads/2016/03/jmx_job_to_configuration.png)

 ### Configuring activemq-series

 1. Select activemq-series configuration.
-1. On the JMX Configuration page, enter JMX connection parameters as specified in Step 1.6 above:
+1. On the JMX Configuration page, enter the JMX connection parameters as specified in Step 1.6 above:

    **Host** — ActiveMQ hostname.
-Must be the same as activemq_hostname.
+Must be the same as the `activemq_hostname`.
    **Port** — JMX port.
    **User Name** — JMX user name such as monitorRole.
 Read-only permissions are sufficient.
    **Password** — Password for JMX user.
-   **Entity** — Optionally, specify output of the hostname command on the ActiveMQ server if it’s different from activemq_hostname, for example if activemq_hostname represents a fully qualified name.
+   **Entity** — Optionally, specify the output of the hostname command on the ActiveMQ server if it’s different from `activemq_hostname` (for example if `activemq_hostname` represents a fully qualified name).
 Other parameters are optional.
-For more information on JMX configuration, see JMX.
+For more information on JMX configuration, see [JMX](http://axibase.com/products/axibase-time-series-database/download-atsd/administration/atsd-metrics-jmx/).

 1. Click Test to validate the configuration.
-If the specified configuration is correct, there must be no errors or empty fields in the test results.
+If the specified configuration is correct, this indicates that there must be no errors or empty fields in the test results.
 1. Click Save.
     ![](https://axibase.com/wp-content/uploads/2016/03/series_config_85.png)

 ### Configuring activemq-property

-1. From the table on the JMX Job page, click Edit next to activemq-property configuration.
+1. From the table on the JMX Job page, click Edit next to the activemq-property configuration.
 1. Set Host, Port, User Name, Password, and Entity fields as described in the previous section.
 1. Click Test to validate the configuration.
 1. Click Save.